This post may contain affiliate links. Please read our disclosure policy.

 Once these muffins are cooled and fork-split, they freeze perfectly.
 And you can even finish them right in the pan without turning on your oven, so your kitchen stays cool!

-If you're like me a you grew up eating Thomas' English muffins, these taste just as you remember.
-They're soft in the middle with nooks and crannies from how much they rise as they bake, plus how you split them strategically with a fork.
+- Texture: Soft in the middle with nooks and crannies from how much they rise as they bake, plus how you split them with a fork instead of slicing them.

-- Tapioca starch/flour – Better Batter already has tapioca starch in it, but we add more here to provide additional stretch to the muffins.
+- Tapioca starch/flour – Even though your gluten free flour blend already has some tapioca starch, we add more here to provide additional stretch to the muffins.

 - Salt – We also use just a bit of salt for added flavor and to control the development of the yeast.

-- Apple cider vinegar – This touch of acid provides a bit of flavor and helps the muffins to rise quickly.
+- Apple cider vinegar – Provides a bit of flavor and helps the muffins to rise quickly.

-- Egg white – The egg white here helps to add some structure without adding any unwanted richness.
+- Egg white – Adds some structure without adding any unwanted richness.

-- Neutral oil – The oil provides a touch of fat to these English muffins for moisture and tenderness, without adding any competing flavors.
+- Neutral oil – Provides a touch of fat for moisture and tenderness.

 How to make gluten free English muffins

-They're ridiculously easy.
-Simply place all the ingredients in the order listed in the bowl of your stand mixer fitted with a paddle attachment (don't have a stand mixer? try a food processor!), and beat really well.
-You won't even need to allow the dough to have a traditional warm rise, as you'll let them rest in the refrigerator for at least 12 hours.
+Place all the ingredients in the order listed in the bowl of your stand mixer fitted with a paddle attachment or a food processor with the plastic blade, and beat really well.
+Place the dough in a sealed container and let it rest in the refrigerator for at least 12 hours to develop flavor and absorb moisture.

-Once the dough has rested and chilled, you'll need to shape your dough using a very light touch, sprinkling with tapioca starch/flour as you go.
+Once the dough has rested and chilled, shape using a very light touch, sprinkling lightly with tapioca starch/flour as you go.
 The dough is very sticky and wet, but the secret to shaping it is thinking of it like you're only smoothing the outer layer, leaving the inside wet and messy.

 If you'd rather not shape the dough, and you're okay with a more homespun shape, you'll need to use English muffin/crumpet rings to create that shape.
 One-inch rings cut from empty aluminum cans work just fine, if you don't have a set of actual made-for-English-muffins rings.